CoderDojo-Content/Intermediate-App-Inventor/en/control-everything.md

    ![](/assets/else if.png)

 6. The first thing to check is whether a minigame closed or it was the home screen that closed.
-Using the `[] = []` block from **Logic**.
+Use the `[] = []` block from **Logic**.
 Check if the `result` equals the text "HomeScreen"

    * Note: Remember, you added this block at the start but then disabled it.
-Enabling it again so the the home screen will close with the result "HomeScreen".
+Enable it again so that the home screen will close with the result "HomeScreen".

 7. For the `then` part you want to play a minigame, because the only way the player got to **Screen1** from the home screen was pressing the play button.
 Remember the procedure you created? openMinigame?
 You can use that now.
 In **Procedures** there will now be a `call [openMinigame]` block, use that!
 You also need to use the `set [global score] to` block to 0, so the game resets the players score!
 Make sure everything in your blocks looks right: